mailcow/mailcow-dockerized-docs/docs/prerequisite/prerequisite-system.en.md

         ❌ = In general **NOT Compatible**.<br>
         ❔ = Pending.

+!!! warning
     **Note: All other operating systems (not mentioned) may also work, but have not been officially tested.**

 ## Firewall & Ports